Best Over The Counter Prenatal Vitamins

-If you are not getting enough calcium daily then the body will begin to take calcium from your own bones to give to your baby, which can lead to brittle bones and many other unhealthy side effects.
+If you are not getting enough calcium daily, then the body will begin to take calcium from your own bones to give to your baby, which can lead to brittle bones and many other unhealthy side effects.

 Vitamin D – Vitamin D is needed in order for the body to absorb calcium, which makes it just as essential.
-Eating and drinking foods that contain vitamin D is a lot easier now that most are fortified with the vitamin, however if your prenatal vitamin contains it than it is one less worry off your plate.
+Eating and drinking foods that contain vitamin D is a lot easier now that most are fortified with the vitamin, however if your prenatal vitamin contains it then it is one less worry off your plate.

-DHA – DHA is important for the brain and vision development of your baby.
+DHA – DHA is important for brain and vision development of your baby.
 Though you can get plenty of DHA from foods such as leafy greens, flaxseeds, chia seeds, berries and hemp seeds, most prenatal vitamins also contain the 200 mg daily amount that is suggested by doctors.

 Best Prenatal Vitamins